Alive in the Killing Fields: Plot

 Nawuth later rejoins Van Lan, only to find nothing has changed for the better.
 There is less food and the murders have gotten worse.
 At this time Nawuth witnesses an old man's murder and realizes how truly evil the Khmer Rouge are.

-After some time back, food is too scarce to survive on.
+After some time back, food is too scarce to survive.
 During that year, more people died from starvation than from bullets.